slimtoolkit/slim/README.md

 You can also run `docker-slim` in the `info` mode and it'll generate useful image information including a "reverse engineered" Dockerfile.

-DockerSlim now also generates AppArmor and Seccomp profiles for your container.
+DockerSlim now also generates Seccomp (usable) and AppArmor (WIP) profiles for your container.

 Works with Docker 1.8, 1.9 and 1.10.

+Note:

+You don't need Docker 1.10 to generate Seccomp profiles, but you do need it if you want to use the generated profiles.

 Dependencies: